Updated: May 10, 2026

 Step 4: Apply for a visa

 Collect all the necessary documents to meet the requirements.
-Non-EU nationals, such as American retirees and British citizens, can schedule an appointment at the Portuguese consulate or a VFS Global center in their respective jurisdiction.
+Non-EU nationals, such as American retirees and British citizens, can schedule an appointment at the Portuguese Consulate or a VFS Global center in their respective jurisdiction.

 Step 5: Receive your legal residence card

-After a second appointment, this time with the AIMA (Agency for Integration, Migration, and Asylum), you will receive your temporary Residence Permit Card (Autorização de Residência) at your Porto address.
+After a second appointment, this time with AIMA (Agency for Integration, Migration, and Asylum), you will receive your temporary Residence Permit Card (Autorização de Residência) at your Porto address.
 This card is typically valid for two years and can be used to register for healthcare and file taxes.
 You can apply for permanent residency after five years of receiving your permit.

 Cost of Living in Porto for Retirees